Stravaig-Projects/Repo-Contributor-List/README.md

 * `-IgnoredNamesPath` is the path to the ignored names configuration file.
 (See **Configuration Files** section for more information.)
 * `IgnoredEmailsPath` is the path to the ignored emails configuration file.
 (See **Configuration Files** section for more information.)
 * `HideAKAs` is a switch parameter, when present will hide the AKAs (also known as) from the output so that each contributor is known only by their primary name.
+* `HideSummaryAwards` is a switch parameter, when present will hide the awards section in the summary.

 ### Configuration files